proyecto26/dotnet-documentation/README.md

   - **Iterator:** Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 # Concepts
+* **Tuple:** is a data structure that contains a sequence of elements of different data types.
 * **Layers:** are about logical organization of code.
 * **Tiers:** are the physical deployment of layers (only about where the code runs).
 * **Cross-cutting concerns:** are aspects of a program that affect other concerns (Security, Communication, Operational Management, Handling, Logging, Validation, Instrumentation, etc).